gilbarbara/disable-scroll/README.md

 disableScroll.off();
 ```

-## Configuration
+## API

 ### .on([element], [options])
-Add the event listeners and scroll.
+Disable page scrolling by adding event listeners and locking the scroll position.

 - `[element]` - DOM Element.
 Defaults to `document.body`
 - `[options]` - Change the initial options.
 Defaults to:

 ```javascript
 {